 Avery Dobbs, a senior majoring in political science with a history minor, has received a 2014–2015 Fulbright International Scholarship to teach English in Bulgaria.

 Alumna Janet McKinley has established an endowment to promote an interest in golf among female Master of Business Administration students.
 The Janet McKinley MBA Golf Endowment will be based in the College of Business Administration.
 Earnings from the endowment will fund the new Grads to Golf program.

 Shoppers can enjoy new merchandise and up to 75 percent off at UT’s McClung Museum Store during the Spring Sale from April 12 to 19.
 The sale will feature new merchandise, including pottery, prints, glass art, and jewelry by local artists, as well as unique children’s toys, games, and books.

-The McClung Museum of Natural History and Culture will host a free stroller tour on Monday, March 10.
-The 10:00 to 11:00 a.m. event will be focused on the temporary exhibit Brightly Beaded: North American Indian Glass Beadwork.
+UT’s McClung Museum of Natural History and Culture will host a free stroller tour on Monday, April 14.
+The 10:00–11:00 a.m. event will be focused on the temporary exhibit Brightly Beaded: North American Indian Glass Beadwork.

 A delegation of faculty and administrators from UT’s Confucius Institute’s Chinese partner—Southeast University in Nanjing, China—will be on campus April 13–15 to explore additional academic collaborations between the two universities.
 The Chinese delegation’s visit coincides with the first anniversary of the Confucius Institute’s inauguration ceremony.

 Alex Houck, a senior, has received a 2014–2015 Fulbright International Scholarship to Spain.
 Houck will assist in molecular neurobiological research in Madrid, analyzing proteins in the brains of mice to learn more about Alzheimer’s disease.
 He also will take intensive Spanish courses and volunteer at a university teaching hospital.